dotnet/docs/docs/csharp/methods.md

 [!CODE [csSnippets.Methods#40](../../samples/snippets/csharp/concepts/methods/methods40.cs#40)]

 Note that the `Motorcycle` class includes an overloaded method, `Drive`.
-Two methods have the same namne, but must be differentiated by their parameter types.
+Two methods have the same name, but must be differentiated by their parameter types.

 ## <a name="invocation" /> Method invocation ##

 Methods can be either *instance* or *static*.
-Invoking an instance method requires that you instantiate a object and call the method on that object; an instance method operates on that instance and its data.
+Invoking an instance method requires that you instantiate an object and call the method on that object; an instance method operates on that instance and its data.
 You invoke a static method by referencing the name of the type to which the method belongs; static methods operate do not operate on instance data.
 Attempting to call a static method through an object instance generates a compiler error.

 Calling a method is like accessing a field.
 After the object name (if you are calling an instance method) or the type name (if you are calling a `static` method), add a period, the name of the method, and parentheses.
 Arguments are listed within the parentheses, and are separated by commas.